reeddunkle/reeddunkle.github.io/README.md

 #### Tables

-I added the following code to the `style.scss` file to get table borders and styling to render:
+I added the following code to the `style.scss` file to get table borders and styling to render.
+I got the code [here](https://gist.github.com/andyferra/2554919)

 ```css
 table {